pln606/https-github.com-holtzmak-ENSE-374-Lab-Assign5/README.txt

 			-   This was done under the logic that the Product Catalogue shouldn't be modified in main as a real product catalogue shouldn't be modified by the system that uses it.
+			-   See further notes in the included SimpleOrderClassDiagram.pdf

 2.)
 Requirements